codacy/codacy-codesniffer/docs/description/Generic_CodeAnalysis_UselessOverridingMethod.md

-Methods should not be defined that only call the parent method.
+It is discouraged to override a method if the overriding method only calls the parent method.

-Valid: A method that extends functionality on a parent method.
+Valid: A method that extends functionality of a parent method.
 ```
-final class Foo
+final class Foo extends Baz
 {
     public function bar()
     {